Cognigy/Documentation/docs/en/docs/ai/endpoints/transformers/input-transformer.md

     }
 }
 ```

-They are used to let Handover Providers know about user activity in order to let the Human Agent know whether the user is still in the conversation.
+The event messages inform Handover Providers about user activity, allowing human agents to determine if the user is still engaged in the conversation.

 When encountering them in Handover Providers, it's recommended pass them on without modification, as they can only be recognized as such if their `data` payload has that particular shape.
 This can be achieved by using the following code snippet in your input transformer:
 ```javascript
 {